 It was always about functionality and staying warm and dry.
-But when Icebreaker showed us their new line, my whole outlook changed.
+But when I looked closer and saw what fashionable choices were available my whole outlook changed.

 Dave and I ordered merino wool items that work both for adventure and indoors.
 We loved our new layering wardrobe so much, we wore it on TV.

-I am in Icebreaker from head to toe with merino wool skirt, T-shirt, and leggings.
+I am in Merino Wool from head to toe with merino wool skirt, T-shirt, and leggings.

-Dave has a stylish merino wool button down top that looks great on camera but has the functionality to be worn as an underlayer.
+Dave has a stylish button down top that looks great on camera but has the functionality to be worn as an underlayer.
 Seriously, my mind is blown.

 TV Outfit: Deb's leggings, Skirt, T-shirt.
-Dave's seeker Long Sleeve Shirt
+Dave's sleeker Long Sleeve Shirt

 5. Anticipate your body temperature